TOAST-DOCS/AppGuard/en/Getting Started.md

 ![[Figure 3] Selection of  AppGuard pricing policy](http://static.toastoven.net/prod_appguard/figure3.png)
 <center>[Figure 3] Selection of AppGuard pricing policy</center>

-If you activate AppGuard after select Terms of Use, you can download an SDK that can be linked to the app from the [App Protection] menu.
+If you activate AppGuard after select Terms of Use, you can download an SDK that can be linked to the app from the [Protect App] menu.

 How to use the SDK linkage can be checked in the manual included in SDK after download the SDK